The name of the wine was inspired by the ancient era and geometry, two concepts immediately connected with winemaking.

 GRIFOS 1.
 Doubling the cube

-Red Grifos comes from non-irrigated vineyards at Kilani and Pachna.
-The harvest and vinification take place every September and the wine is bottled during the following summer season.
+Grapes come from non-irrigated vineyards at Kilani (Mataro) and Pachna (Agiorgitiko).
+The harvest and vinification take place every September and the wine is bottled during the following spring season.

-Enjoy the red Grifos between one to two years after its harvest, at 15-16°C.
+Enjoy the red Grifos between two to three years after its harvest, at 15-16°C.

 GRIFOS 1 – Red